r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 ...Ah, yes.
 That.

 **Anastasia:**
-I must say, I can't tell if the Master of Chaldea is merely dense, or if {(M) he /(F) she} has deliberately chosen to turn a blind eye.
+I must say, I can't tell if the Master of Chaldea is merely dense, or if [♂ he /♀ she] has deliberately chosen to turn a blind eye.

 **Kadoc:**
 It doesn't matter either way....
 But never mind that now.